-NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends in June
+NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

-NPR's chief executive, Jarl Mohn, announced Tuesday he would step aside next June at the end of his five-year term to focus on a newly created position to lead the public radio network's fund-raising drive ahead of its 50th anniversary in 2020.
+NPR's chief executive, Jarl Mohn, announced Tuesday he would step aside next June at the end of his five-year term to focus on a newly created position to lead the public radio network's fundraising drive ahead of its 50th anniversary in 2020.

 Mohn announced that he and his wife Pamela would also contribute $10 million from their personal fortune toward the effort.